Joshie112358/StartingYesodWith_flake/Tutorial.md

       };
     });
 }
 ```

 When you have `flake.nix` inside your project folder, run `nix build` inside your folder, this will build your project, be patient, it will take a while.

-Once `nix build` is done, rename `stack.yaml` to `stack.yaml.bak`and `paackage.yaml` to `package.yaml.bak`; you could also delete them, but renaming them gives you the opportunity to restore them in case an error occurs.
+Once `nix build` is done, rename `stack.yaml` to `stack.yaml.bak`and `package.yaml` to `package.yaml.bak`; you could also delete them, but renaming them gives you the opportunity to restore them in case an error occurs.
 As we said in the beginning, if you had made the github repository since the beginning, this step would cause an error when running `nix build` or `nix develop`.

 Then, in your projects' main directory create a file named `devel.sh` with the following contents:
 ```
 # ALL: Fix crazy reloading.

 ghcid --command '(echo ":l app/DevelMain.hs" && cat) | cabal v2-repl' --test 'update' --warnings
 ```
 This is only a command we will run inside `nix develop`, that will make something similar to what `yesod devel` does, and we will use it a lot throughout this guide.

 ## Setting up our database

-Lo de vic
 Because we will store information, we need to setup our databases.
 First go to  `tutorial/config/settings.yml`, there we will find the following lines:
 ```
 database: